int-brain-lab/ann-rnns/README.md

 presentation](documents/ibl_20200426_annual_meeting/IBL-Annual-Meeting-Theory-WG.pdf).

 ### Setup
-After cloning the repository, run `pip3 install -r requirements.txt` to install the project's dependencies.
+After cloning the repository, run `pip install -r requirements.txt` to install the project's dependencies.
 We used Python 3 and did not test Python 2.

 ### Overview